Basic Safety Training for Fishermen

 1 day Basic Health and Safety

-Upon completion of these four courses, new entrants are recommended to apply to Sea Fish Industry Authority (Seafish) for a New Entrant photo identification card verifying their compliance with these requirements.
+Upon completion of these four courses, it is recommended that new entrants apply to Sea Fish Industry Authority (Seafish) for a New Entrant photo identification card verifying their compliance with these requirements.

 An experienced fisherman is defined as a fisherman who has been working as a fisherman for two years or more.